jobsort/jobsort/leetcode/lowest-common-ancestor-of-a-binary-search-tree.md

----
-name: "Lowest Common Ancestor of a Binary Search Tree"
-title: "LeetCode Lowest Common Ancestor of a Binary Search Tree Solution"
-description: "Solution for the lowest common ancestor of a binary search tree problem from LeetCode."
-published: "2021-07-15 PDT"
-modified: "2021-07-15 PDT"
----

 # Lowest Common Ancestor of a Binary Search Tree Problem & Solution

 Given a binary search tree (BST), find the lowest common ancestor (LCA) of two given nodes in the BST.